 A pdf should never be able to explain the value or merits of your product within a specific context as well as you can.
 So why send a deck and let a static document do the selling instead of you?
 If they’re not into your offering after reviewing their deck, there is literally no reason to hop on a call with you.
 Don’t take yourself out of play, own the sale.

 Below is an example of a simple cold email that embodies everything I’ve mentioned above.
 The context is that I’m reaching out to an online magazine to integrate my blogging widget.

+Hi Nucky, I noticed you guys don’t have a commenting widget on your site.
+It’s actually something my company Wigeto provides emagazines for free to boost engagement.
 When you have a few minutes, I’d love to talk to you or the appropriate person about taking care of that.
+Best, -Scott

 Again these approaches are merely a reflection of what has worked for me – not a prescription that everyone should use.
 More than anything else, I think it’s important that BD and sales people start taking a measured, iterative approach to outreach.
 That’s the only way to determine an optimal technique for a particular situation.
 After all, the definition of insanity is doing the same thing over and over again, yet expecting a different outcome.